drallgood/changelog-generator/README.md

 #### From source

-You need swift to complile this.
+You need tohave Swift installed to complile this.

 Run
 ```